 I initially though the taste would be different if oven baked.
 Nope, it tastes the same.

 A five.
 How could great bacon be anything else?

 Your done point is that it “looks done”.
-Don’t expect it to look different than pan fried.
-I like my bacon very crispy so I use 18-22 minutes depending on the oven and the bacon.
+Don’t expect it to look different from pan-fried.
+I like my bacon very crispy, so I use 18-22 minutes depending on the oven and the bacon.

-- Preheat oven to 400 degrees convection.
+Preheat oven to 400 degrees convection.
 Or start with a cold oven and add a few minutes.

-- Line a sheet pan with a large sheet of aluminum foil (heavy duty preferred) and turn up edges.
+Line a sheet pan with a large sheet of aluminum foil (heavy-duty preferred) and turn up edges.
 Place bacon on sheet close together but not touching.
 (9-10 pieces).

 Place in the middle of the oven for 18 minutes and come back.
 Time will vary with the thickness of the bacon and your taste.
 It is done when it looks done.
 I like my bacon very crispy, so I use 20-22 minutes with thick bacon.